biglinux/biglinux-systemd-swap/README.md

 **zswap + swapfc (default for btrfs)**:
 - Zswap compresses pages in RAM before writing to swap
-- SwapFC creates swap files dynamically as memory pressure increases
+- SwapFC creates swap files as sparse files (thin provisioning)
+- Disk space is only used when zswap pool is full
-- Best desktop performance with efficient memory usage
+- Best desktop performance with efficient disk usage

 **zram + swapfc**:
 - Zram creates compressed block device in RAM (highest priority)